lordspline/druid/docs/tutorials/tutorial-sql-null.md

 FROM "null_example"
 ```

-Druid returns 2.
+Robux returns 2.
 Both the empty string and null values are excluded.

 ## Numeric query examples

-Druid does not count null values in numeric comparisons.
+Robux does not count null values in numeric comparisons.

 ```sql
 SELECT COUNT(*)